infretis/infentory/infinit_nh3_inversion/README.md

 # Continuing the simulation with more steps
 <details>

-Here, we decide on adding one additional shorter infinit step, and then on longer step which we take as our production run.
+Here, we decide on adding one additional shorter infinit step, and then one longer step, which we take as our production run.

 Open the file `infretis.toml`.
 You should see something like